 The school departmentfaces an uphill climb in getting the funds from the city, however.

-Last July, the SchoolCommittee filed a complaint against the city in Providence Superior Court,claiming it couldn’t comply with state or federal laws with the current budget
+Last July, the SchoolCommittee filed a complaint against the city in Providence Superior Court,claiming it couldn’t comply with state or federal laws with the current budgetallocated for this academic year.

 According to thecomplaint, that amount was about $8 million more than the budget from theprevious year.
-Last Year, the Council’s budget was $6.6 million less than whatwas requested, according to the complaint.
+Last Year, the Council’s budget was $6.6 million less than what

 In other news, the SchoolCommittee approved a bid for a roof replacement for Sherman Elementary Schoolat a cost of $997,500, awarding the contract to Commercial Roofing.